mlte-team/a2it/framework/1_MODELING.md

 ### Model Properties

 We organize the _Modeling_ component of this framework in terms of model properties.
+Model properties are characteristics of machine learning models and the algorithms that produce them that are relevant when integrating the model in the context of a larger system.

+We enumerate many model properties below, and this is not an exhaustive list.
+When comparing models with these properties, it will likely be extremely rare to find one model that dominates all other models along all dimensions.
+For this reason, we recommend selecting the subset of these properties that are most relevant for your application.
+Determing the subset to select is accomplished through requirements engineering.

 **Structure**